Kunull/Writeups/docs/pwn.college/Program Security/Reverse Engineering.md

   unsigned __int64 v5; // [rsp+28h] [rbp-8h]

   v5 = __readfsqword(0x28u);
-  setvbuf(stdin, 0LL, 2, 0LL);
+  setvbuf(STDIN, 0LL, 2, 0LL);
-  setvbuf(stdout, 0LL, 2, 0LL);
+  setvbuf(STDOUT, 0LL, 2, 0LL);
   puts("###");
   printf("### Welcome to %s!\n", *a2);
   puts("###");
   putchar(10);
   puts(
     "This license verifier software will allow you to read the flag.
 However, before you can do so, you must verify that you");
   puts("are licensed to read flag files!
-This program consumes a license key over stdin.
+This program consumes a license key over STDIN.
 Each program may perform entirely");
   puts(
     "different operations on that input!
 You must figure out (by reverse engineering this program) what that license key is.");
   puts("Providing the correct license key will net you the flag!\n");